-Beyond the Inflection Point, When Will Women Thrive?Senior Partner and Global Leader, Multi-National Client Group for Mercer President and CEO of Mercer
+Beyond the Inflection Point, When Will Women Thrive?Senior Partner and Global Leader, Multi-National Client Group for Mercer Vice Chairman of Marsh & McLennan

 For women, the past year was remarkable in its disruption and its dialogue.
 Women broke barriers and broke their silence, earning not only the right to drive in Saudi Arabia but also, and more importantly, exposing abuses of power in the entertainment and media industries, and among government officials.
 A social movement seized the world’s attention, and one of its most vital goals must be to focus on increasing female workforce participation and empowering women.